 The Hour of Code™ is an opportunity for every student to try computer science for one hour.
 You can also teach the Hour of Code all year-round.
 Tutorials work on browsers, tablets, smartphones, or "unplugged."

-For school districts that are interested in adding computer science to their core curriculum, Code.org will provide everything you need, from professional development to curriculum materials, including stipends for teachers.
+Bring permanent computer science courses to your entire district.
+Code.org will provide everything you need, from professional development to curriculum, including stipends for teachers.
 If you are a private or international school, know that all of our curriculum and professional development resources will be publicly available under a Creative Commons License.

-Code.org's K-8 Intro to Computer Science course is a ~20 hour series of tutorials and activities, designed for any educator to host in a classroom, after-school activity, or even in a club outside of school.
+Code.org's K-8 Intro to Computer Science course is a 20-hour series of tutorials and activities, designed for any educator to host in a classroom, after-school, or even in a club outside of school.

 In partnership with Donorschoose.org we are offering up to $1,000 in rewards to the first 1,000 teachers to successfully establish this course in U.S. public school classrooms.